example42/example42.github.io/_posts/2018-10-22-profiles_explained.md

 A technical component can be something like SSH, backup, your web server with specific extensions, your virus scanner installation.

-Configuration differences are either placed directly into your code (static data) or placed into hiera using automatic data bindig on profile class parameters.
+Configuration differences are either placed directly into your code (static data) or placed into hiera using automatic data binding on profile class parameters.

 Additionally a profile directory structure can also hold templates or static configuration files.